How to Apply

 You can apply for positions at ACT Health Directorate by creating an on-line profile in our eRecruitment system and then apply to an advertised vacancy.

 Please read the duty statement and selection criteria in the advertisement carefully before preparing your responses.

 The duty statement describes the tasks and functions of the position.
 The selection criteria lists the qualifications, abilities and experience that the Selection Advisory Committee will be seeking in the successful candidate/s.

 You should also telephone the contact officer mentioned in the advertisement to discuss any questions you might have and to clarify your understanding of the role.
-ACT Health strongly encourages you to use its on-line eRecruitment system.
-This is the preferred method of lodging an application and is available to anyone with an email address.

 - Senior Medical Officer application package

 - Junior Medical Officer application package

 When you apply for a job online, you must address the Selection Criteria advertised in the vacancy.

 The template below has been included to assist you in writing your responses.